plesubc/presentation/html/Markdown/2022-11-22_Data_Integrity.md

 Note:
 Paul

-* You can customize the output using the preferences
+The default output may not be what you want, but that's OK.
+Much like other applications, you can customize the output using the preferences window.
+There are a variety of options:

-	1. Shorten path to the lowest common denominator
+1. Shorten the file path to the lowest common denominator
-	2. Skip the checking of statistical package files
+2. Skip the checking of statistical package files; ie, don't show the number of records and cases
-	3. Recursively checking an entire tree
+3. You can recursively check an entire tree
 	* Don't accidentally select your entire drive unless you have a lot of time on your hands
-	4. The hash type ensures that the correct checksum is used.
-If your data set documentation comes with checksums in sha-256 format, this is where you select that option so that you can compare
+4. The hash type field is arguably the most important.
+If your data set comes with checksums, you will need to match the type (md5, sha256, etc) otherwise you won't be able to tell anything
-	5. And a variety of output formats, the most common of which are plain text and csv.
+5. Lastly, there's a variety of output formats, the most common of which are plain text and csv.
 JSON is also available, just in case.

 ---